 COMMUNICATIONS OFFICER - Elke Hartmann

-Elke was awarded her PhD from the Swedish University of Agricultural Sciences.
+Elke was awarded her PhD from the Swedish University of Agricultural Sciences with a focus on managing horses in groups to improve horse welfare and human safety.
 She holds a Master of Science in Animal Behaviour and Welfare from Edinburgh University.
 Her principal research interests lie in the field of horse behaviour and the various forms of horse-human interactions.

 Elke has been connected with horse husbandry and training for many years and has taken every opportunity to further improve her practical and scientific skills.

 Alexandria holds degrees in Sports Science and Education and has extensive experience in Event Management, Media & Marketing, Small Business Management and Adult Education.
 Her life-long work with horses and dogs has seen her in the role of coach, instructor, educator, competitor and community club committee member.
 She is passionate about teaching equestrian rider positioning, awareness of animal welfare in human/animal interactions and always having fun and happy times with animal companions.